Dark top partner: Electroweak precision observables

 \subsection{EWPT bounds}

 We performed a $\chi^2$ analysis for the parameter space spanned by $(\kappa, \kappa', m_T, \sin \phi_L, \sin \alpha)$ in the two SU(6) models, using the EW precision data provided in the Particle Data Group (2022)~\cite{Workman:2022ynf}.
 In the bi-doublet mixing scenario, the positive contribution from $\Delta T_{mis}$ can be large enough to compensate the negative one from $\Delta T_h$.
 The plots in Figure~\ref{fig:EWPT} display the regions permitted by the $S$ and $T$ bounds by assuming $U =0$.
 The cyan band for $\sin \phi_L =0.8$ and the region between the two red lines for $\sin \phi_L = 0.3$ are allowed by EWPO at $99 \%$ C.L..
 In fact, the patterns in two plots are mainly determined by $\Delta T_{mis}$ as the $\kappa'^{2}$ and $(\kappa'^2 + 2 \kappa^2)$ contributions have opposite signs in the two models.
 We find that, in order to allow $\kappa' =0 $ in the region of $m_T \sim $ a few TeV, a small symmetry breaking angle is preferred for the SU(6)/SO(6) model.
-Instead, in the SU(6)/Sp(6) model, the $\sin \alpha$ naturally falls in the range of $(0.1, 0.15)$ due to the EWPO constraints.
+Instead, in the SU(6)/Sp(6) model, the $\sin \alpha$ can be of order $0.1$ and smaller under the EWPO constraint.
 In Figure~\ref{fig:EWPT}, we projected the EW bounds either on the $(\kappa', m_T)$ plane (left panel) or on the $(\sqrt{\kappa'^2 + 2 \kappa^2} , m_T)$ plane (right panel).
 Both plots show that with a larger $\sin \phi_L \sim 0.8$, the lower bound for the top partner can be relieved.